juanchok12/Concentration-of-Banking/README.md

-You can find the app in Dash Explore Page: https://plotly.com/examples/finance/
+You can find the app in the Dash Explore Page: https://plotly.com/examples/finance/
 ## Table of Contents
 1. [Goal & Description](#0)<br>